Whistleblower: Feds helping evacuees lacked virus protection

 “Were any of these ACF employees exposed to high-risk evacuees?” asked Gomez, adding it was his understanding that “it was kind of chaotic on the ground” when the team was sent to California.

-Azar responded that he was not aware of any violation of quarantine or isolation requirements.
+Azar responded that he was not aware of any violation of protective practices.
 “Urgency does not compensate for violating isolation and quarantine protocols,” he said.

 Ari Wilkenfeld, a lawyer representing the unidentified whistleblower, said in a statement: “This matter concerns HHS’ response to the coronavirus, and its failure to protect its employees and potentially the public.
 The retaliatory efforts to intimidate and silence our client must be opposed.”